Unit Testing Explained & Simplified

 Unit testing is writing code that can automatically test small parts of your production code.
 It provides fast feedback when implementing new features, helps you write clean and modular code, gives confidence to refactor, and can help track down regression bugs.
 Unit tests should be written at an early stage when developers are modifying the code.

 This is not to say that there's no need for manual testing anymore.
 Manual software testing may point to issues that we didn't think of when we were writing unit tests.
 That's why it's still important in your software development process.
-Manual testing is also useful to test the application end-to-end.

 This post was written by Peter Morlion.
 Peter is a passionate programmer that helps people and companies improve the quality of their code, especially in legacy codebases.
 He firmly believes that industry best practices are invaluable when working towards this goal, and his specialties include TDD, DI, and SOLID principles.